Genivia/ugrep/README.md

                   a `/', directories are excluded as if --exclude-dir is specified.
                   Otherwise files are excluded.
 A glob starting with a `!' overrides previously-specified exclusions by including matching
                   files.
-Lines starting with a `#' and empty lines in FILE are ignored.
+Lines starting with a `#' in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.
-                  See also related option --ignore-files for subdirectory-specific lists of exclusions.
+                  See also related option --ignore-files for subdirectory-specific exclusions.

            --exclude-fs=MOUNTS
                   Exclude file systems specified by MOUNTS from recursive searches.